Social Media Do’s and Don’ts When Facing Criminal Charges

 Reduction of Consequences: Paying off a speeding ticket might seem like a quick fix, but it can have long-term consequences.
 Convictions for speeding violations can result in points on your driving record, leading to increased insurance premiums.
 An attorney can negotiate with prosecutors to potentially reduce the charges or penalties associated with your ticket, minimizing the impact on your driving record and insurance rates.

 Preservation of Your Driving Record: Your driving record is a valuable asset, and keeping it clean is essential for maintaining affordable insurance rates.
 Convictions for speeding violations can tarnish your record and result in higher premiums.
 By hiring an attorney, you increase your chances of avoiding or minimizing the consequences of a speeding ticket, preserving your driving record and keeping your insurance rates in check.
-Oftentimes it’s cheaper to hire an attorney than what it will cost in increased insurance premimums
+Oftentimes it’s cheaper to hire an attorney than what it will cost in increased insurance premimums.

 Peace of Mind: Dealing with a speeding ticket can be stressful, especially when considering the potential impact on your insurance premiums.
 By enlisting the help of an attorney, you can alleviate some of that stress knowing that you have a knowledgeable advocate fighting on your behalf.